 - Click the Change Settings control at the bottom-right of the Content Cart dialog to access the Content Cart Structure dialog.
 From here you can define default options for each of the Data Item types supported for acquisition by the feature.
 This involves specifying a default folder in the target server, as well as default Lifecycle Definition, Item and Revision Naming Schemes, and a starting index.
 You also have the option to add a note, which can provide useful information about the acquisition to others, when browsing your acquired content.

-- Once the desired source Items have been chosen, click the button.
-This prepares the target server for acquisition, checking the status of the chosen Item revisions involved (in case they have been acquired previously), the parent-child links, and proposing the action required which, for new acquisitions, will be
+- Once the desired source Items have been chosen click the button, which prepares the target server for acquisition.
+This automatically checks the status of the chosen Item revisions involved (in case they have been acquired previously), the parent-child links, and then proposes the action required – which for new acquisitions, will be

 Transfer new revision and item.
-While the previously specified default acquisition options are applied during this preparation phase, properties of proposed target Items can be modified on an individual basis, as and if required.
-To do so, simply select an Item in the list and click the button.
+While the default acquisition options (see point 3 above) are applied during this preparation phase, the properties of individual target Items can be modified if required.
+To do so, select an Item in the list and click the button.

 - With preparation complete, clicking on the button will proceed with the acquisition.
 An initial confirmation dialog will appear – click Yes to proceed with transfer of the content between the source and target servers.
 A secondary confirmation dialog will confirm the result of the acquisition – browse the acquired Items in the target server through the Explorer panel.